-Procedures for Requesting Inspection.
+Procedures for Requesting Inspection

 Requests to inspect public records should be submitted to the records custodian, located below.

 The records custodian must permit inspection immediately or as soon as practicable, but no later than 15 calendar days after the records custodian receives the inspection request.
 If inspection is not permitted within three business days, the person making the request will receive a written response explaining when the records will be available for inspection or when the public body will respond to the request.
 If any of the records sought are not available for public inspection, the person making the request is entitled to a written response from the records custodian explaining the reasons inspection has been denied.
-The written denial shall be delivered or mailed within 15 calendar days after the records custodian received the request for inspection.
+The written denial shall be delivered or mailed within 15 calendar days after the records custodian receives the request for inspection.